Medical & Surgical Colleagues

 If you want to consider orlistat or GLP-1 agonist (exenatide/ Saxenda) treatment to help support weight loss a dietcian will help make the treatment work for you.

-Finally if you are considering weight reducing surgery you are likely to need a dietician.
+If you are considering weight reducing surgery you are likely to need a dietician.